RaccoonCode96/Hooks/README.md

 Check 'Hooks/scr/hook10' folder

-Try copy hook what you want and paste to App.js
+Try to copy hook what you want and paste to App.js

 Start server and check the result of using hook